Events from Jun 67 to Mar 71

 On the 8th December one of the Daleks made a return to the Blue Peter studios where it had had a photo-call a month earlier.

 Once again, this was for the Design-a-Monster competition, and Patrick Troughton was in attendance alongside the programme’s presenters in order to chose a winning entry for this competition.
 The prop was very dusty from its spell in storage, but it was otherwise in fine condition.
-This top half of Dalek Two was still sporting its small iris and lower collar lift.
+This top half of Dalek Two was still sporting its small pupil and lower collar lift.

 Boys and Girls – New Year 1968